 - 3 strips bacon, cooked and finely chopped

 - 1. Preheat oven to 400 degrees.

 - 2. Coat potatoes with olive oil.
 Liberally sprinkle with salt.
 Place on baking sheet and bake for 1 hour or until potatoes are soft.
 Reduce oven temperature to 375 degrees.

-- 3. Heat 1 tbsp olive oil in a small skillet over medium heat.
-Saute leeks for 3-4 minutes or until soft.
+- 3. Heat 1 tablespoon olive oil in a small skillet over medium heat.
+Saute leeks for 3 to 4 minutes or until soft.
 Set aside.